Lead-Safe Renovation, Repair, and Painting

 Translate this page into other languages:

-- Choose paint removal methods that minimize dust.
-Avoid sanding, burning, and grinding, and replace building components rather than removing paint when possible.
-Wear personal protective equipment (PPE) while working including a painter’s hat, coveralls, shoe covers, and an N-95 respirator.
+- Wear personal protective equipment (PPE) including a painter’s hat, coveralls, shoe covers, and use an N-95 respirator when working.

-- When paint removal is necessary, use water while working to reduce dust and fumes.
+- If paint removal is necessary, avoid sanding, burning, and grinding.
+Use water while working to reduce dust and fumes.
 For example, use a water spray bottle to wet any surface to be scraped or sanded.

 - Clean up after the work is complete.
 Use a wet mop with a removable head and then throw out the mop head after you’re done.
 Use a vacuum with a HEPA filter followed by mopping to ensure surfaces are dust free.
 Shop vacs should not be used for cleanup because they can spread lead dust.